Mexico Field Trips, February and March 1980

 showed us her huipiles.
 I bought the shocking pink one that

-Paco said was the traditional colour & design for 300 pesos.
+Paco said was the traditional colour and design for 300 pesos.

 (They sell in Cuernavaca for 700 to 900 pesos.)
 Paco said she was